Scale Creation this Festive Season

 Even though organic installs decline as the Indian festive season progresses, contextual retargeting campaigns can drive conversions in its latter half.
 For this to work, segmenting users appropriately is essential.
 For example, WebEngage recommends segmenting e-commerce app users into First Time Shoppers, Deal Lovers, and High-Value Customers based on the frequency and value of actions they take per session.

 To improve ROAS, brands must analyze session data like product views, search queries, and conversion time to optimize retention campaigns.
-For instance, brands should serve multiple in-app banners with personalized offers across different product categories to encourage more app visits to individuals with a high uninstallation probability.
+For instance, brands should serve multiple in-app banners with personalized offers across product categories to encourage more app visits to individuals with a high uninstallation probability.

 Throughout a festive season campaign, brands update and refresh ad creative frequently to enhance CTR and conversion.
-The reason is during the festive season, multiple offers and incentives are rolled out within a matter of weeks.
+This is essential to roll out multiple offers and incentives within a matter of weeks.

 Another key driver of customer retention is personalization.
 Nothing shows more that you value your existing customers than personalizing your brand outreach.
 You can achieve this through customizing the in-app offers, notifications, and messaging.